La Salle University Art Museum: Rembrandt Peale

-Art sale controversy
+Proposed art sale

 In early 2018, La Salle University announced plans to sell forty-six artworks from the museum to "help fund teaching and learning initiatives in its new strategic plan".
 Among the art the museum planned to sell were the Walking Madonna, Jean-Auguste-Dominique Ingres’s Virgil Reading the Aeneid Before Augustus from 1865; Dorothea Tanning’s Temptation of St. Anthony; Georges Rouault’s Le Dernier Romantique (The Last Romantic); and Albert Gleizes’s Man in the City (L’Homme Dans la Ville).
-Selling art to fund the university is controversial in the art community and the plan was criticized by artists and museum groups.
+Selling art to fund the university concerned the art community and the plan was criticized by artists and museum groups.
 The national Association of Art Museum Directors, imposed sanctions saying "sanctions will remain in place unless the institutions decide to use the proceeds to acquire art."